foo123/FILTER.js/readme.md

 * HSVConverter: convert the image to HSV color space
 * Hue Extractor: extract a range of hues from the image
 * AlphaMask: apply another image as an alpha mask to the target image
+* Threshold: apply general (full 32bit thresholds) thresholding to an image